 Since adopting the Regional Bike Plan in 2010, the region has added 52 miles of multi-use paths, nearly 300 miles of bike lanes, 27 miles of separated bikeways, and seven miles of bike boulevards.
 These new bikeways have inspired regional interest in active transportation and highlighted a demand for better biking infrastructure.

-The 2021 Regional Plan has a clear vision: invest in sustainable transportation options, especially transit and active transportation, to offer increased travel options while reducing our reliance on cars and cutting down on pollution.
-This vision shapes our projects, including the updates we are making to the Regional Active Transportation Plan and development of a new Regional Vision Zero Action Plan.
+The 2025 Regional Plan provides a clear vision: invest in sustainable transportation options, especially transit and active transportation, to offer increased travel options while reducing our reliance on cars and cutting down on pollution.
+This informs our work efforts, including the Regional Active Transportation Plan and the Regional Vision Zero Action Plan.